 WHAT IS A PANORAMIC FINE ART PRINT?

 When I first got in to photography and I wanted to get an entire scene in the image, I thought I needed a wider lens.
 I took a 1 day photography workshop with Justin Reznick and he told me to make a panorama.
 I was just learning so I had no idea how to do this.
 It is quite simple.
 Make sure the camera and tripod are level, point your camera at one side of the scene, take the first image, turn the camera for the next image but overlap the first image by around 30%.
 Continue doing this until you have the all the images you need.
 But make sure you have more images than you need.
-Therefore, you can crop out what you don't need because you can't add in what you don't have.
+Therefore, you can crop out what you don't use because you can't add in what you don't have.
 Now use Photoshop or Lightroom to stitch all the images together.
 I have a preset crop factor of 2:1 in Photoshop so it makes it easier to get the size I want.
-Another way to make a panorama photograph is to use a tilt-shift lens but that is a topic for another blog.

 ADVANTAGE OF PURCHASING PANORAMA FINE ART PRINTS